73rhodes/bbplayer/README.md

 like *bb-rewind*, *bb-play*, *bb-forward*, etc. and the HTML5 *audio* element;
 bbplayer.js takes care of the rest.

+Include your choice of stylesheet.

 ```html
 <link rel="stylesheet" href="css/bbplayer.css">
 ```

+Add HTML elements for bbplayer.

 ```html
 <div class="bbplayer">